opnsense/docs/source/manual/how-tos/ipsec-rw-srv-rsamschapv2.rst

 Mutual RSA + MSCHAPv2 via IKEv2 is based on client certificate authentication combined with username and password via MSCHAPv2.
-Be sure to install the client certificate on your enduser device.
+Be sure that the client certificate is installed on your users device.

 ----------------------------
 Step 1 - Create Certificates